springernature/shunter/docs/usage/configuration-reference.md

 - `structure.scripts` defines the directory used to hold JavaScript files.

-- `structure.fonts` defines the directory directory used to hold web fonts.
+- `structure.fonts` defines the directory used to hold web fonts.

 - `structure.tests` defines the directory used to hold the files that define your JavaScript and template tests.